thegenemyers/FASTK/README.md

 <code>Load\_Histogram</code> opens the FastK histogram at path name <code>name</code>
 adding the <code>.hist</code> extension if it is not present.
 It returns a pointer to a newly allocated <code>Histogram</code> object for the data encoded in the specified file.
-The routine returns NULL if it cannot open the routine, and if there is insufficient memory available (very unlikely given its size), it prints a messate to standard error and exits.
+The routine returns NULL if it cannot open the file, and if there is insufficient memory available (very unlikely given its size), it prints a message to standard error and exits.

 <code>Subrange\_Histogram</code> modifies a given histogram so it is over the given
 range.
-The routine does nothing if the supplied subrange is not a subset of the range of the histogram on input.
-The lowerst and highest frequencies have the cumulative counts of the frequencies below and above them, per our convention.
+The routine does nothing if the supplied subrange is not a subset of the range of the supplied histogram.
+The lowest and highest frequencies have the cumulative counts of the frequencies below and above them, per our convention.

 <code>Free\_Histogram</code> removes all memory encoding the input histogram.